-Again, these documents have to be submitted as digitized PDF files and, if not issued in English or German, together with a certified translation.
-Please do not send any documents by postal mail unless you are specifically asked to.
+Again, these documents must be submitted as digitized PDF files and with them, if not issued in English or German, a certified translation.
+Please do not send any documents by post unless you are specifically asked to do so.

-All documents marked with an asterisk (*) will have to be shown as original or certified copies at the time of enrollment at the University Jena.
+All documents marked with an asterisk (*) will have to be shown as originals or certified copies at the time of enrollment at the University Jena.

 show Content B 7.
 I want to submit my language certificate at a later time.
 What should I pay attention to?

-We would like to ask you not to submit your language certificate e.g. by using TOEFL/TSE institution code of the Friedrich Schiller University Jena.
-Instead, please make a scan of the certificate and send it directly to the Abbe School of Photonics via e-mail.
+We would like to ask you not to submit your language certificate e.g., by using TOEFL/TSE institution code of the Friedrich Schiller University Jena.
+Instead, please scan the certificate and send it directly to the Abbe School of Photonics via e-mail.

-Please note: We can accept screenshots of your online announcement of your results only as a temporary proof of your test results and also need the scan (as PDF file) of your official result sheet as soon as possible.
-As your English language proficiency is taken into consideration at the evaluation process of your application, the final decision about your file by the Selection Committee of the Abbe School of Photonics can only be made after the scan of your official test result has been received.
+Please note: We can accept screenshots of the online announcement of your results only as temporary proof of your test results.
+We need the scanned PDF file of your official result sheet as soon as possible.
+Since your English language proficiency is taken into consideration at the evaluation process of your application, the Selection Committee of the Abbe School of Photonics cannot make its final decision about your file until after your scanned official test result has been received.

-The "Common European Framework of Reference" (CEFR) indicates your level of proficiency of your foreign language independent of the language you are learning or the textbook series you are using.
-Modern European textbooks state the level of language proficiency aimed by a remark about the CEFR level.
-The levels "A1" and "A2" indicate beginners, "B1" and "B2" intermediate and "C1" and "C2" almost or equal native speaker's proficiency.
+The "Common European Framework of Reference" (CEFR) indicates the level of your proficiency in a foreign language.
+You will find, for example, that most modern European textbooks use the CEFR to indicate their level of language proficiency.
+The levels "A1" and "A2" represent beginner levels, "B1" and "B2" intermediate, and "C1" and "C2" almost or equal to native speaker's proficiency.

-With the "School Leaving Certificate" you must provide the school certificate with which you gained qualification for admission to a university or another higher academic institution (e.g. the Abitur in Germany,e.g. secondary school leaving licence, baccalaureate, A-levels, high school graduation certificate, senior school certificate (e.g. WASC) etc.).
+The "School Leaving Certificate" provides you with the necessary qualification for admission to a university or other higher academic institution (e.g., Abitur, secondary school leaving licence, baccalaureate, A-levels, high school graduation certificate, senior school certificate (e.g., WASC) etc.).

-If you took a placement or assessment test to enter university, this is a separate document you have to upload ("Higher education entrance qualification").
+If you took a placement or assessment test to enter university, this is a separate document to be uploaded ("Higher education entrance qualification").

 show Content B 10.
 Which system of grades or marks is needed for the application?
 Our current study program differs to that of the USA or Germany.
 In which system should I provide my GPA/score?

-Please provide your grades according to the system your school leaving certificate uses.
-If there is no explanation on the certificate itself, please provide some additional information about this in the additional free-text field in the section "further documents" at the end of our Application Assistant.
+Please provide your grades according to the system of your school leaving certificate.
+If there is no explanation on the certificate itself, please provide some additional information about this in the additional free-text field of the section "further documents" at the end of our Application Assistant.